Iced lion's mane matcha latte with oat milk and maple syrup. Earthy, grassy, creamy, and the mushroom disappears into it. Five minutes, one bowl.

 Lion’s mane (Hericium erinaceus) and matcha operate on different mechanisms, which is why stacking them makes more sense than choosing one or the other.

-Put them together and you get caffeine for wakefulness, L-theanine to smooth the edges, and lion’s mane for longer-term cognitive support.
+Put them together and you get caffeine, the theanine that comes with it, and a mushroom with a long culinary and traditional history.
 The nootropic community calls this a “stack,” and this particular combination is one of the most popular ones.

 What You Will Need

 On the lion’s mane: Buy extract powder, not raw dried mushroom powder.
-The extraction process (hot water or dual extraction) concentrates the hericenones and erinacines to levels that matter.
+The extraction process, hot water or dual extraction, is what makes the powder dissolve cleanly and taste mild rather than woody.
 Real Mushrooms is the gold standard for verified fruiting body extracts with tested beta-glucan content.
 Four Sigmatic is the mainstream convenience pick.
 Om Mushroom Superfood is a budget option available at Costco.
 Look for “fruiting body” on the label, not “mycelium on grain,” which is a cheaper product diluted with starch.

 On the matcha: Ceremonial grade dissolves smoother and tastes less bitter than culinary grade.
 For matcha basics and sourcing, our iced matcha latte recipe covers this in more detail.